 We become weary for several reasons.
 Weariness is on the downward spiral.
 This downward trend often starts with complacency.
 As a result, our lives become a never-ending series of weary tasks, and eventually, we doubt everything.

 We develop self-doubts about our skills and eventually our worthiness.
 The attack on our self-worth blinds us to this unhealthy cycle.
 When this happens, we don’t see a way to reverse this trend.
-The real defeat is not seeing the lesson this situation can provide because it’s a wake-up call prompting us to change direction.
+The most significant loss is not seeing the lesson this situation can provide because it’s a wake-up call prompting us to change direction.
 If we miss this wake-up call, we continue the downward trend towards depression.

 Despite these negative feelings of defeat, it becomes a comfort zone.
 That’s because it is familiar.
 Familiarity makes failure comfortable.
 Just because it’s unhealthy doesn’t mean it isn’t a place of comfort for our Ego.
 It satisfies the Ego no matter the situation, as long as it is in control.

 When we are weary and defeated, we take on the victim mentality, which results in a downward spiral to more unhealthy thinking.

 The Antidote for Weariness and Defeat

 The key is to break the cycle.
 Realize how important it is not to lose hope.
 Remember to focus on the lessons of failure, but move on; this takes courage.
 That’s because weariness is addictive.
 It becomes your comfort zone, your unhealthy zone.

 Courage is a mixture of action, vulnerability, and risk.
 It takes personal courage because it makes us vulnerable emotionally.
 It is risky too.

 3. Chronic Boredom ― Lack of Desire

 We all experience boredom from time to time.
 However, when this becomes a habitual behavior pattern, it’s probably a waste of time.
-Routines are right for some things like exercise, going to bed, study time, etc. However, some patterns are symptoms of boredom, like spending several hours scrolling social media.
+Routines are proper for some things like exercise, going to bed, study time, etc. However, some patterns are symptoms of boredom, like spending several hours scrolling social media.